arizvisa/pydbgeng/Document/Readme-Building.txt

-this library depends on 3 modules in order to work.
+this library depends on 3 modules and 2 dlls in order to work.

 boost provides boost_python which is a c++ template-interface to python. this is a giant library, and it's located at http://www.boost.org. one can find an